ramen-badr/Predictor/README.md

-My implementation of info servide
+My implementation of info servise